anonymousaa1/TestSGD_testing/README.md

 # TestSGD_testing
-TestSGD is a tool to test subtle discrimiantion.
+TestSGD is an interpretable testing tool which systematically identifies and measures subtle group discrimiantion.
+The group discrimination of a neural network is chracterized by conditions over combinations of the sensitive features.